-and the implementation of safety devices, certain residual
+Even with the application of the relevant safety regulations and the implementation of safety devices, certain residual risks can not be avoided.
+These include:

-- cessories - Injuries caused by prolonged use of a tool.
-When using any tool for prolonged periods ensure you take regular breaks. - using your tool (example:- working with wood, especially oak, beech and MDF.)
+- Injuries caused by touching any rotating/moving parts. - Injuries caused when changing any parts, blades or accessories - Injuries caused by prolonged use of a tool.
+When using any tool for prolonged periods ensure you take regular breaks. - Impairment of hearing. - Health hazards caused by breathing dust developed when using your tool (example:- working with wood, especially oak, beech and MDF.)